 No questions have been raised about the validity of Binding Corporate Rules.
-These are pre-approved internal policies and terms that can be implemented by multinational companies regarding intra-organizational data transfers.
-Therefore, BCRs remain a feasible GDPR-compliant method to enable cross-border data flows.
+These are pre-approved internal policies and terms that can be implemented by multinational companies for intraorganizational data transfers.
+Therefore, BCRs remain a GDPR-compliant method to transfer data across borders.
 However, this solution is only available for international organizations.

 4. Remodel your data flows

-You can also restructure your data flows, so no personal data is transferred to the US.
-It might sound like a troublesome and costly process, but it could be beneficial in the long run.
+You can also restructure your data flows so that no personal data is transferred to the US.
+It might sound like a troublesome and costly process, but it will definitely pay off in the long run.

 5. Collect explicit consent for each transfer

 Necessary data flows are still legal under Art.
 49 of the GDPR.
-As long as users consent to their personal data being transferred abroad, the transfer is legitimate.
-Its lawful basis is the informed consent of the data subject.
+As far as users consent to their personal data being transferred to the US, the transfer is legitimate.
+Its lawful basis is the consent of the data subject.

 What does the invalidation of the Privacy Shield mean for Penneo customers?

-The Privacy Shield invalidation has left legal departments wondering how they can ensure consistency and regulatory compliance.
+The Privacy Shield invalidation has left legal departments wondering how they can ensure regulatory compliance.
 The ongoing nature of the issue increases uncertainty and concerns.
-After all, the significant media attention on the subject is due to its global relevance, as the actual impact on the economies of major data hubs and the use of service providers outside of the EU remains to unfold.
+After all, the significant media attention on the subject is due to its global relevance.

 But one thing is clear — companies need to have a comprehensive overview of what personal information they retain and where their data processing and storage takes place.

 Leveraging digital solutions like Penneo Sign and Penneo KYC to collect, manage, and sign documents allow companies to benefit from a high level of security and privacy.